Jardal/A10M-Slic3r-profile/README.md

 - dual colour bucket
 - extruder lever
 - Cable pathway helper
 - LED lightning in the top-dovn V-slot(2x 10cm LED 12V strip in series), powered from PSU, but you must know what you do, otherwise your printer will be burned.
+Possible version for "civilians": https://www.thingiverse.com/thing:4089189
 - fan silencer (note that for 2019/10 version is needed only one for PSU)
 - use plastic shopping bag as dust shield for top of printer with filament spools
 - cover hotbed at least with sheet of paper if you leave your printer cold